mloberg/Playr/readme.md

 ### Playr keeps crashing on startup

 Production mode uses port 80.
 Any port below 1024 requires admin privileges.
 Either run `sudo ruby playr.rb` or change (or comment out) the port line in *lib/app.rb*.

-# Growl Playr

-Included is a Growl plugin for Playr that will update the currently playing song using Growl.
-It supports both Growl 1.3 and 1.2.x.

-## Requirements

-* Mac OS X 10.5 or later
-* Growl 1.2.x or 1.3
-* Ruby 1.8.7 or later
-* Shell access

-## Installation

-To install growl-playr, you will need to copy the `growl` directory to the users system, cd to the directory and run `ruby installer.rb`.
-It will ask you a few things and move all the necessary files into place.

-## Usage

-Once you have run the installation, the growl plugin is available with `growl-playr`.

-	growl-playr start # start growl-playr
-	growl-playr stop # stop growl-playr
-	growl-playr restart # restart growl-playr
-	growl-playr status # check if growl-playr is running

-## Important Notes

-If you are using RVM on your system, you will need to make sure you are running the system default Ruby so the necessary gems are installed.
-To use the system's Ruby install run `rvm system`.
-Then after the install is done, `rvm use 1.9.3` or whatever version of Ruby you were using.